petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/using-publication-templates.md

 1. (Optional) Set the template as the default for new publications.

    **Default Template**: Manually created publications use the template by default.
 You can select an alternative template during publication creation.
+When [Sandbox Only mode](./enabling-publications.md#how-to-enable-publications) is enabled, automatically created publications use the template unless a default sandbox template exists.

-   **Default Sandbox Template**: Automatically created publications use the template when sandbox mode is enabled.
+   **Default Sandbox Template**: Automatically created publications use the template when [Sandbox Only mode](./enabling-publications.md#how-to-enable-publications) is enabled.
 You can still manually create publications using an alternative template.

    ```{note}
    You can only have one default template and default sandbox template at a time.